-Total income taxes paid in fiscal 2015 and 2014 were \$200,000 and \$1,981,000, respectively.
+Total income taxes paid in fiscal 2016 and 2015 were \$1,105,000 and \$200,000, respectively.

-Generally Accepted Accounting Principles ("GAAP") prescribes a comprehensive model for the financial recognition, measurement, classification, and disclosure of uncertain tax positions.
+Accounting principles generally accepted in the United States of America ("GAAP") prescribes a comprehensive model for the financial recognition, measurement, classification, and disclosure of uncertain tax positions.
 GAAP contains a two-step approach to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates that it is more likely than not that the position will be sustained on audit, based on the technical merits of the position.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely of being realized upon settlement.

 Significant judgment is required in evaluating the Company's uncertain tax position and determining the Company's provision for taxes.
 Although the Company believes the reserves of unrecognized tax benefits ("UTB's") are reasonable, no assurance can be given that the final outcome of these matters will not be different from that which is reflected in the Company's historical income tax provision and accruals.
 The Company adjusts these reserves in light of changing facts and circumstances.
-As of September 30, 2015 and 2014, the Company had UTB's of \$150,000 and \$300,000, respectively.
-There were no additional accruals of UTB's during fiscal years ended September 30, 2015 and 2014.
+As of September 30, 2016 and 2015, the Company had UTB's of \$150,000.
+There were no additional accruals of UTB's during fiscal years ended September 30, 2016 and 2015.

 The Company recognizes interest and penalties accrued related to UTB's as a component of income tax expense.
-There were no additional accruals of interest expense nor penalties during fiscal years ended September 30, 2015 and 2014.
+There were no additional accruals of interest expense nor penalties during fiscal years ended September 30, 2016 and 2015.
 It is reasonably possible that the amount of the UTB's with respect to certain unrecognized tax positions will increase or decrease during the next 12 months.
 The Company does not expect the change to have a material effect on its results of operations or its financial position.
 The only expected potential reason for change would be the normal expiration of the statute of limitations or the ultimate results stemming from any examinations by taxing authorities.
 If recognized, the entire amount of UTB's would have an impact on the Company's effective tax rate.

-As of September 30, 2013 the Company had \$805,000 in research and development tax credits ("R&D Credits") carryforwards.
-Of this amount, \$313,000 reduced the Company's current federal income taxes payable for the year ended September 30, 2014, leaving \$492,000 in R&D Credits carry-forwards in the net deferred and other income tax liabilities of \$693,000 in the consolidated balance sheet as of September 30, 2014.
-After the Company's 2014 federal income tax return was filed, there was a net increase adjustment in R&D Credits carry-forwards of \$275,000 taking the total to \$767,000 from the original estimate of \$492,000.
-In fiscal 2015, additional net R&D Credits carryforwards of \$133,000 were added bringing the total R&D Credits carry-forwards to \$900,000 at September 30, 2015.
-The \$900,000 of R&D Credits carry-forwards, which are included in net deferred and other income tax assets of \$1,114,000 at September 30, 2015, expire in fiscal years 2031 through 2034.
+The effective income tax rate for fiscal 2016 was 25.2% versus a benefit of (48.7%) in fiscal 2015.
+As of September 30, 2015, the Company had \$900,000 in research and development tax credits ("R&D Credits") carry-forwards.
+In fiscal 2016, there was a net usage of R&D Credits of \$253,000 bringing the total R&D Credits carry-forwards to \$647,000 at September 30, 2016.
+The \$647,000 of R&D Credits carry-forwards, which are included in net deferred and other income tax liabilities of \$(316,000) at September 30, 2016, expire in fiscal years 2031 through 2035.